-When other vehicles pass and pull in front of you, re-establish the safe distance by backing off.
+When other vehicles pass and pull in front of a tractor-trailer, truck drivers should re-establish the safe distance by backing off.

 CAREFULLY NEGOTIATE CROSSOVERS BETWEEN LANES AND DIFFERENT SIDES OF ROADWAYS

 Crossovers can be bumpy and badly pitched, and there could be significant differences in road-surface height.
 Load shifts and rollovers are possible.